A Microscope into the Dark Matter of Interpretability

 1B

-How many tokens to train on
+How many tokens we train on

 context_length